-Nashville is Awesome Even if You Aren’t a Country Music Aficionado
+Nashville Is Awesome Even If You’re Not a Country Music Aficionado!

 There are a handful of American cities that I would describe as just plain fun: for example, New Orleans and Miami.
 As of this past weekend, I’m adding Nashville to that list.
 A friend from high school and I went and discovered an up-and-coming city where we could relax, decompress, and have a good time!
 If you can’t take time off from work but still want a little getaway, consider Nashville: 48 hours (Friday night to Sunday night) was the perfect amount of time to get a sense of the city’s character without feeling rushed.